kapferer/tychoBCG3D/README.md

 qmake-qt4
 make

- A typical workflow could be:
+ # A typical workflow could be

 1.) open STL data or point data (plain text file with x,y,z and normal vector x,y,z in one datarow)